-- Site prep: Does it include demolition and removal of your existing shed, concrete pad, or other existing site structures?
+Site prep: Does it include demolition and removal of your existing shed, concrete pad, or other existing site structures?

-- Finishes: What kind of appliances, flooring, doors and windows does the ‘base price’ include?
+Finishes: What kind of appliances, flooring, doors, and windows does the “base price” include?
 How much is it to upgrade to what’s photographed on the website?

 Will a prefab ADU or modular ADU work on my property?

 Most prefabs ADUs are trucked in on the back of a trailer and craned from the street or driveway.
 Is your driveway strong enough to handle the load of the crane and ADU, or will it crack the concrete or pavers?
 Do you have telephone lines or protected trees that might get in the way?
 Smaller backyards can also be tricky to find the right fit for the limited number of options.
 On the other end of the spectrum, if your ADU is too far from the street, it can sometimes be impossible to “crane” it in.

 Which ADU type will have a better return on investment?

 Cash: If you plan on renting out the ADU, how easy will it be to attract and retain great tenants?
-How will the construction hold up to the wear and tear of renters and move in / move out days?
+How will the construction hold up to the wear and tear of renters and move-in / move-out days?